 Each body data sheet has a boldface short description of the physical and firing properties of the material.
 This description is formatted the same for each and draws from the following:

-There is no magic clay body that will fix every problem.
-You can dry, glaze and fire almost anything successfully if you do it in a way that is sensitive to the materials.
-Each body has a personality that you will only learn after using the material for a period of time.
+You can dry, glaze and fire almost anything successfully by being sensitive to the materials.
+Each body has a personality that can be learned after using the material for a period of time.

-When we call a clay 'balanced' we mean that its recipe contains materials which are almost complete in themselves and which have opposing properties that we can trade-off against each other to adjust the mix if changes occur in one of the materials.
-It also means diversity; many of our bodies have six or seven different types of clay in the recipe with no flint or feldspar (lots of competing bodies have only one or two with flint and feldspar).
+When we call a clay 'balanced' we mean that its recipe contains materials that are almost complete in themselves and which have opposing properties that we can trade-off against each other to adjust the mix if changes occur in one of the materials.

 Always test thoroughly before committing to using a large quantity of a clay body.
-If you do not know what properties to test for we can provide information on how to set up a testing program similar to ours.
-Never assume large scale production will work because a few test pieces look okay.Working and Drying Characteristics
+Never assume large-scale production will work because a few test pieces look okay.Working and Drying Characteristics

 It is preferable to follow common sense drying procedures no matter what clay you are using.
-There are simple precautions you can take to vastly reduce drying losses due to cracking.
 For example: